MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Compliance/New-MgComplianceEdiscoveryCaseSourceCollection.md

       - `[CreatedBy <IMicrosoftGraphIdentitySet>]`: identitySet
       - `[CreatedDateTime <DateTime?>]`: The date and time the dataSource was created.
       - `[DisplayName <String>]`: The display name of the dataSource.
 This will be the name of the SharePoint site.
     - `[ContentQuery <String>]`: The query string in KQL (Keyword Query Language) query.
 For details, see Keyword queries and search conditions for Content Search and eDiscovery.
-You can refine searches by using fields paired with values; for example, subject:'Quarterly Financials' AND Date>=06/01/2016 AND Date<=07/01/2016
+You can refine searches by using fields paired with values; for example, subject:'Quarterly Financials' AND Date>=06/01/2016 AND Date<=07/01/2016.
     - `[CreatedBy <IMicrosoftGraphIdentitySet>]`: identitySet
     - `[CreatedDateTime <DateTime?>]`: The date and time the sourceCollection was created.
     - `[CustodianSources <IMicrosoftGraphEdiscoveryDataSource[]>]`: Custodian sources that are included in the sourceCollection.
     - `[DataSourceScopes <String>]`: dataSourceScopes
-    - `[Description <String>]`: The description of the sourceCollection
+    - `[Description <String>]`: The description of the sourceCollection.
-    - `[DisplayName <String>]`: The display name of the sourceCollection
+    - `[DisplayName <String>]`: The display name of the sourceCollection.
     - `[LastEstimateStatisticsOperation <IMicrosoftGraphEdiscoveryEstimateStatisticsOperation>]`: estimateStatisticsOperation
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[Action <String>]`: caseAction